hanishkvc/prgs-docs-spreadsheetkvc/README.md

 changes, then it returns 1.

-#### Cell Addresses and Row(s)/Col(s) Insert/Delete operations
+#### Cell Address adjustment and Operations

+##### Row(s)/Col(s) Insert/Delete operations

-When rows or cols are inserted or deleted, the program tries to adjust any =expressions, which reference rows or cols, as required.
+When rows or cols are inserted or deleted, the program tries to adjust cell addresses if any in =expressions, as required.

-##### Err tag for cell address

-However If during a delete rows / cols operation, the cell address explicitly refered by =expression is deleted, then the cell address will be prefixed with a Err tag in the =expression.
+NOTE: If the cell address that is explicitly referenced in the =expression, is deleted, then a Err tag is prefixed to that cell address.

+##### Paste operation

+If 'paste with cell address adjustment' is triggered (i.e small p), then cell addresses, if any in the =expression being pasted will be auto adjusted as required.

+However if the cell address parts are $-prefixed, then those parts wont be adjusted.

+During auto adjusting if the adjusted cell address refers to outside the spreadsheet, then it will be Err tagged.

 ### TODO/DONE